Lenny7120/FireApp/README.md

 ## Development and Contributions

-If you are interested in contributing to the development of the Emergency App, feel free to fork the repository, make improvements, and submit a pull request.
+If you are interested in contributing to the development of the Fire App, feel free to fork the repository, make improvements, and submit a pull request.

 ## Known Issues
 No known issues at the moment.